When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Uncomplicated guidance about giving Pedialyte to babies.

-When your baby is sick, whether it’s a tummy ailment or cold, possible dehydration is lurking right around the corner.
-But what do you do when your baby is too young to drink water?
+When your baby is sick, it feels like the world stops.
+Whether it’s a stomach bug or a nasty cold, the threat of dehydration is always lurking in the background.
+But what are you supposed to do when your little one is too young for water?

 Key Takeaways